We are pleased to share these research opportunities with you and your family members. Please click on the links below to learn more.

 Advancing knowledge of the autistic experience

 Volunteers are needed to participate in a research study to help us improve access to autism diagnosis.
 Researchers at UVA are seeking autistic people ages 16-30 to answer questions and complete surveys.
-These activites can be done out loud, by writing, online or using AAC.
+These activities can be done out loud, by writing, online or using AAC.

 If you join, you will participate in 1-2 visits.
 You will receive up to $300 for participating, and results of study assessments can be shared with you free of charge.